-My blog is a collection of all kinds of recipes, images of beautifully served dishes and the main purpose of it is to serve as a source of inspiration for anyone interested in the culture of cooking and serving food.
+My blog is a collection of all kinds of recipes, images of beautifully served dishes, and the main purpose is to serve as a source of inspiration for anyone interested in the culture of cooking and serving food.
 I have decided to start a new section dedicated to Russian cuisine.
 Since I am also an artist I will be able to present Russian dishes served in the most aesthetically pleasing ways.
-I will also write about history of various recipes, history of my hometown and traditions I remember from childhood.
+I will also write about the history of various recipes, the history of my hometown and traditions I remember from childhood.

 History of Russian shchi is counted in centuries.
-It is a commonly accepted fact that shchi have emerged in national Russian cuisine in 9th century when cabbage has been brought for the first time from Byzantium.
-Poor population had luxury of eating meat only on very rare occasions if ever and hence the custom of adding pork lard to the cabbage soup has emerged.
+It is a commonly accepted fact that shchi has emerged in national Russian cuisine in the 9th century when cabbage has been brought for the first time from Byzantium.
+The poor population had the luxury of eating meat only on very rare occasions if ever and hence the custom of adding pork lard to the cabbage soup has emerged.
 However, often people had to manage only with cabbage and onions.
 In spring dried mushrooms were often used as another substantial ingredient.
 Rye flour was used to add more density to the soup.
-Potatoes found their way into shchi in 17th century while turnips were used for hundreds years prior.
+Potatoes found their way into shchi in the 17th century while turnips were used for hundreds of years prior.

 - about 6 cups water for broth